-That will bring up all the times that the word is “righteousness”found on a post in the website.
+That will bring up all the times that the word “righteousness” is found on a post on the website.
 You can look over the post titles to see if a post title looks like a topic you want to explore, or you can just start with the first one.
 Then go to that page, and press Ctrl-F to search that individual page. type “righteousness” in that box and press enter.

 In our example, typing “righteousness” in the box at the top of the right sidebar without the quotes and hitting enter brought up 40 some posts.
 Then I chose “We Err When We Don’t Know the Scriptures or the Power of God; Speak in Tongues”.
 From there I pressed Ctrl-F and “righteousness” was highlighted just once in a cited passage Act 10:34-43 KJV.

 Citations refer to Scripture books by their first three letters.
 For example, Acts is “Act”.
 The exceptions are books with numbers first like 1 Samuel in which case it is the number followed by the first 2 letters.
 I Samuel chapter 10 is “1Sa 10”.